zacharylee97/chatty-app/README.md

 # Chatty App

-Chatty App is a client-side single-page app that allows users to send and receive messages in real-time.
+Chatty App is a single-page app built with ReactJS that allows users to send and receive messages in real-time.
 Messages can include text or an image URL, which will be dispayed in the chat log.
-Users can change their username, which will assign a random colour to their username.
+Users can also change their username, which will assign a random colour to their username.
 A notification will be sent to all users when a user changes their username.
 The number of users is displayed in the navbar at the top.

 ## Final Product